 As you saw in the previous exercise, when using routers, it’s important to remember that the full path of a request can be segmented.

-In the diagram to the left, you can create an Express application using two routers.
+In the provided diagram, you can see an Express application using two routers.
 A GET request arrives for

 /expressions/1.
 Because the beginning of the path does not match

 app.use(), the Express server moves on to the next

 required from expressions.js.
 Inside this router, the path matching changes.
 Even though the whole request path is

 /expressions/1, inside the